 - Lenses may cause reflections that hinder performance

 As long as the sport allows it (you should not wear contact lenses for water sports), contact lenses provide many benefits in terms of safety, comfort, and performance.
+There’s always a case to be made for eyeglasses however in terms of convenience.
 Before making any decisions on your purchase, please make sure to check with your eye care professional.